 - Widening merge lanes and lengthening on- and off-ramps

 - Repairing local streets and adjacent sidewalks impacted by construction

 - Repairing the parking lot below the structure

 - Constructing new stormwater drainage system for DOT infrastructure

 Our built environment has a great impact on the amount of energy the City uses.
 NB Resilient seeks to promote sustainable development and redevelopment to ensure energy efficiency and green construction practices in our buildings.
 This action will examine current zoning and building codes and ﬁnd opportunities to promote sustainable land development and the incorporation of additional resilience measures.

 GHG Emissions from Transportation

 Transportation makes nearly a third of New Bedford’s greenhouse gas emissions.
-Trucks—fueled by both gasoline and diesel fuel—account for the largest portion of the city’s transportation emissions followed by passenger vehicles.
+Passenger vehicles account for the largest portion of the city’s transportation emissions followed by light-duty trucks.

 New Bedford is committed to reduce the greenhouse gas emissions coming from the municipal transportation sector by 50% by 2030.
+Currently, 12% of municipal emissions come from the transportation sector (Source: 2019 data presented in the 2023 GHG Inventory Update).
 The City is working to green the municipal fleet by exploring clean fuel, transitioning to electric vehicles, and supporting anti-idling laws.
 As of 2018, there were 23 electric vehicles in the municipal fleet.